Skip to content

 Increase animal productivity

-The effect depends on the extend of improvement in productivity, and the way it is realized.
+The effect depends on the extent of improvement in productivity, and the way it is realized.
 For example, if realized through changes in the feed ration, the effect depends on the carbon footprint of the feed ration in the old and new situation.

 Increase lamb output per ewe

-The effect depends on the extend of improvement in lambs per ewe, and the way it is realized.
+The effect depends on the extent of improvement in lambs per ewe, and the way it is realized.
 For example, if realized through changes in the feed ration, the effect depends on the carbon footprint of the feed ration in the old and new situation.

 Reduce the number of unproductive animals